Antidepressant Addiction Treatment in New Jersey - Garden State Treatment Center

 What Antidepressant Discontinuation Syndrome (ADS) Is

-• Fatigue and achiness
+• Flu-like fatigue and achiness

 • Headaches